django-cms/django-cms/docs/extending_cms/toolbar.rst

 exposed by the toolbar and its items.

-To add a :class:`cms.toolbar.items.Menu` to the toolbar, use :meth:`cms.toolbar.toolbar.CMSToolbar.get_menu` which will either add a menu if it doesn't exist, or create it.
+To add a :class:`cms.toolbar.items.Menu` to the toolbar, use :meth:`cms.toolbar.toolbar.CMSToolbar.get_or_create_menu` which will either add a menu if it doesn't exist, or create it.

 Then, to add a link to your changelist that will open in the sideframe, use the